Patricia Fox

-Patricia Fox is an Australian religious, a member of the Congregation of Our Lady of Sion.
+Patricia Fox is an Australian religious figure, a member of the Congregation of Our Lady of Sion.
 She is known for her ejection from the Philippines by president Rodrigo Duterte.
 Prior to this, she was the National Coordinator of the Rural Missionaries of the Philippines.

 Early life

-Fox was raised in the Box Hill area of Melbourne.
-In 1969, she joined the Sisters of Sion.
-In the 1980s Fox went to law school, and began helping in legal aid centers.
+Fox was raised in the Box Hill area of Melbourne and was attended schools run by the Congregation of Our Lady of Sion.
+In 1969, she joined the congregation.
+She said that she was inspired to serve the poor people in the Philippines when she met a Filipina Franciscan Missionary of Mary in the 1970s in Jerusalem.
+The missionary told stories of the struggles of vulnerable sectors in the Philippines and how they rose and protested against the Marcos dictatorship.
+This gave way for Fox to be inspired by reading about and practicing liberation theology.

+In the 1980s Fox went to University of New South Wales, where obtained her law degree, and thereafter helped in legal aid centers.
+She had an opportunity to go to the Philippines in 1984, where she found "no distinction between the church and movement for justice" which immensely inspired her.

 Vocation

-Fox moved to the Philippines in 1990, where she co-founded a congregation of Our Lady of Sion.
+Fox moved to the Philippines in 1990, where she co-founded a Congregation of Our Lady of Sion.
 She lived in the country for twenty-seven years, and served as mother superior of the congregation.
 Fox was concerned for the well-being of peasants and the urban poor.
 She has been quoted as saying, "The role of the religious is to be with those who are suffering, oppressed, to be with those who are asserting their rights."
 She joined the Rural Missionaries of the Philippines in 1991, became the Regional Coordinator for Central Luzon in 1998, then became the National Coordinator from 2000 until her departure from the Philippines.
+She participated in rallies, lobbying against destructive mining practices, as well as visiting police and military camps in locating detained people.